-Any Haute Couture piece to come into the shop is a reason to celebrate but to have the actual runway sample is even that much more amazing.
-The dress is a work of art and is entirely made by hand to Haute Couture standards with the added touch of all those last minute adjustments done to perfectly fit the model to walk the runway that day.
+Having the actual Haute Couture runway sample is just that much more amazing even in the land of Couture.
+Having the sample means that the dress is still completely made by hand to Couture standards but has the added touch of all those last minute adjustments that would have been done by Stephane and the atelier to perfectly fit the model to walk the runway that day.
 This is an amazing opportunity to see what few see; a dress straight from the atelier, overseen and fitted by the couturier himself for its debut on the runway.
-The entire dress is made from multiple panels of a red silk gazaar that are hand set to overlap themselves as they cascade down the length of the dress.
-The panels gradually become larger is they run downwards over the dress to the train at the back.
-They cover the entire dress from the strapless bodice to the very end of the train.
+The dress is covered with various sized panels of a red silk gazaar.
+These have been hand set to overlap as they cascade down the length of the dress.
+The panel size gradually become larger as they run down the dress to the train at the back.
 By layering the panels the dress has a sense of depth and texture then even the photos can truly convey.
+It also adds a subtle movement when you move.
 Each panel is secured to the base fabric just along its edges so that there is a movement and lightness created when it is on and you move about.
+The bodice is strapless and the panels are set slightly more towards one side so that they form a bit of peak there.
 The inner part of the dress is cut to above the knee so that you get a long flash of leg at the front.
 The rest of the dress flows back and around you from there.
-At the back the train is very long and dramatic.
-The bodice is strapless and here the panels are set so that they form a peak upwards on one side.
-The interior is corseted and structured so that it firmly holds the dress onto the body and gives you shape.
-This is an incredible piece of modern Haute Couture and would have been priced well into six figures when it was originally made.
+At the back the train is long and dramatic.
+The interior is corseted and structured so that it firmly holds the dress on the body and gives you shape.
+This is an incredible piece of modern Haute Couture.
 Excellent condition with one small note to review below.

 Fully lined in a fine red silk and closes with two zippers.
 One is on the interior corset and the second is on the outer layer of the dress.
 The interior corset is boned and shaped.
 The skirt is lined in a red silk taffeta.
 Done with Haute Couture construction techniques.
 The hand written runway sample tag is present.
 There is some deepening of the colour/ marks on some of the squares of silk that make up the train and some minor grubbiness from being worn for the runway and then stored.
+The inner zipper pull is missing and has been replaced by a ribbon.
 Nothing that detracts once the dress is on.
-It is close to a true zero and will zip properly in the back on the right sized person.
+It is closest to a true zero

 Bust: 15-15.5" flat across from side seam to side seam